The Ultimate Babyproofing Checklist

 If young children pick up a heavy object, they could drop it and break it or, worse, hurt themselves.

-A major part of a babyproof checklist is putting away heavy objects that could injure a child.
+A major part of a babyproof checklist is putting away heavy objects that could injure your child.
 These objects could go in a closet or another room.
 It doesn’t matter where they go, as long as they are out of baby’s reach.

 Install Latches on Drawers